rdmendez/MendezIntegration/README.md

 11. Declare, instantiate, initialize and use multi-dimensional arrays - Array.java
 12. Declare and use an ArrayList of a given type - Array.java
 13. Search a two-dimensional array and identify the coordinates where a value was found - Array.java
-14. Effectively utilize exception handling for user input of an int
+14. Effectively utilize exception handling for user input of an int - Array.java